PDC-support/hpc-intro-retired/_episodes/07-modules.md

   - "SNIC environment variables provide shortcuts to your AFS and Lustre directories."
 ---

-On a HPC system, no software is loaded by default.
+On a HPC system, software is typically not loaded by default.
 If we want to use a software package, we will need to "load" it ourselves.

 Before we start using individual software packages, we should understand the reasoning